Wireless Network Design for Event Venues and the Meeting's Industry

 Many of the challenges event venues face are the demands to keep up with wireless network technology.
 Nowadays, wireless hardware has a lifespan of about 3 years.
 That’s a lot of capital expense to shell out every few years just to keep your WiFi operating smoothly.
-With SecurEdge Hardware as a Service, your access points, switches, firewalls, sensors and anything else you need will be on a monthly subscription.
+With SecurEdge Hardware as a Service, your access points, switches, controllers, firewalls, sensors and anything else you need will be on a monthly subscription.
 When the time comes to upgrade your hardware network, SecurEdge will let you know and offer to switch out your equipment for no extra cost, you will just continue paying the monthly fee.
 This ensures that your system is always on the cutting edge and your events will always be post-worthy.

 Software as a Service